The Interpreter (2005 film): Matobo and Ku

 The country "Republic of Matobo" and its corresponding constructed language "Ku" were created for this film.
 The director of the Centre for African Language Learning in Covent Garden, London, England, Said el-Gheithy, was commissioned in January 2004 to create Ku.
 It is based on Bantu languages spoken in Eastern and Southern Africa and is a cross between Swahili and Shona, with some unique elements.

 In Ku, the film's tagline "The truth requires no translation" is "Angota ho ne njumata".

-Matobo and Zimbabwe

-The fictional African state of Matobo shares its name with the Matobo National Park in Matabeleland, Zimbabwe.
-Parallels have been drawn between the movie and the real country of Zimbabwe (which is itself mentioned in the film as an existing country), and between the character of Zuwanie and former Zimbabwean President Robert Mugabe.